chef/knife-azure/README.md

     knife azure server delete "myvm01" --preserve-azure-dns-name
     knife azure server delete "myvm01" --delete-azure-storage-account

-Since the VM name can be same across deployments, you can specify the deployment name also to delete the VM.
-Sample command to delete a VM from a specific deployment:
+Since the VM name can be the same across DNS name, you must specify the DNS name also to delete the VM.
+Sample command to delete a VM for a given DNS name:

-    knife azure server delete "myvm01" --azure-dns-name "myservice" knife azure server delete "myvm01" "myvm02" --azure-dns-name "myservice"
+    knife azure server delete "myvm01" --azure-dns-name "mydnsname" knife azure server delete "myvm01" "myvm02" --azure-dns-name "mydnsname"

 ### Azure Server List Subcommand
 Outputs a list of all servers in the currently configured Azure account.
 PLEASE NOTE - this shows all instances associated with the account, some of which may not be currently managed by the Chef server.